Theming

 Translations

-Just create a json file for your language within the lang
+You can create a JSON file for your language within the lang

 directory, for example: /lang/de.json